grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 ###### Overview of comments in thread

 There are 308 responds to post B. A possible reason for the many reactions is the post's brief, direct, and provocative nature.
-Given the high number of of comments I used a random sample function to search for relevant examples.
-ComB2 makes reference to the trend of nurses dancing on videos uploaded on [TikTok](tiktok.com), and labels nurses as "dancing cunts".
-On the other hand, ComB4 makes use of information he allegedly has from the inside; his sister who is a nurse.
-Nurses are referred to as "scum of the earth", bullies and as sexually interested in the older male doctors.
+Given the high number of of comments I used a random sample function to search for relevant examples. comB2 makes reference to the trend of nurses dancing on videos uploaded on [TikTok](tiktok.com), and labels nurses as "dancing cunts".
+On the other hand, comB4 makes use of information he allegedly has from the inside; his sister who is a nurse.
+Nurses are referred to as "scum of the earth", bullies and as sexually interested in the older male doctors. ....................

-##### Example C:
+##### Example C: Necessary?

-"AAHAHAHAHHAHAHA  Let's be clear, all nurses as a class deserve severe punishment for being shameless tik tok dancers, but this is a good start. https://www.dailydot.com/irl/tiktok-jeanette-mckenna-death/ >Jeanette McKenna, 53, passed away from what her co-workers suspect to be the coronavirus.
-She was recently seen dancing with a 102-year-old patient on TikTok.
-If you are a nurse you are a piece of shit."
+"Every other thread is some anti-nurse topic.
+Nurses are necessary, without them hospitals don't function.
+They do 90% of the work inpatients need and are a wealth of knowledge.
+If you've every been hospitalized for any length of time you already know this.
+Is it because /pol/ is filled with real life incels or is it Chinese shills?"

+The author begins by addressing the fact that the pandemic has led to a high number of threads dominated by a negative attitude towards nurses.
+Then the necessity of nurses in terms of work capacity and knowledge is emphasized.
+Further, the post appeals to personal experience; people who have been hospitalized should be aware of this.
+The post ends with a question.
+Are the negative attitudes displayed a result of the discussants in 4chan being "real life incels" or is it due to "Chinese shills"?
+The term incel is short for "involuntary celibates" and refers to an online subculture of men who consider themselves unable to establish romantic and sexual relationships despite a desire to do so.
+Importantly, incels blame women for their involuntary celibate.[^5]

 ###### Overview of comments in thread